Though she’s been a successful visual artist for decades, Ellen Harvey remains obsessed with failure.

 She is a Harvard and Yale educated former lawyer who abandoned the field after she found her attention constantly drawn back to her obsession, making art.
 But after years of believing the two pursuits were completely separate, she realized that they had more in common than she first thought.

 Harvey: They're all about sort of social conventions, about what people are allowed to do, how you organize it.
 I mean, there's a sort of place in society where people are artists, and they're allowed to make things that are art.
-And everyone kind of agrees, like, "Okay, those sort of weird people, they're allowed to do that,” but because they're artists, it's okay.
+And everyone kind of agrees, like, “Okay, they're those sort of weird people, they're allowed to do that,” but because they're artists, it's okay.
 But it's a convention, it's a social convention.
-You could imagine a society that was set up totally differently, a world that also was all about social conventions.
+You could imagine a society that was set up totally differently, law is also all about social conventions.
 It's all about these sort of, you know, explicit and non-explicit rules for how we organize society, how we get on.
 And that I find interesting.
-I find it interesting to look at various social situations and say, "Okay, so what're the hidden rules here, like, what's really going on?
+I find it interesting to look at various social situations and say, “Okay, so what're the hidden rules here, like, what's really going on?
 What have all these people agreed on without realizing that they've agreed on it?
-What is the social contract here?"
+What is the social contract here?”